stsentemeidis/Machine_Learning_Bank_Marketing/Bank-Marketing-Report.md

   - **Train Set B**, which will be used to test our model and validate the performance of the model.

-These datasets are centered and scaled, using the `preProcess` function of the package `caret`.
+These datasets are ranged from `0` to `1`, using the `preProcess` function of the package `caret`.
 These transformations should improve the performance of linear models.

-Categorical variables are dummified, using the \`
+Categorical variables are dummified, using the `dummyVars` function of the package `caret`.

 ``` r
 ####